Thoronador/morrowtools/sr/bsa_cli/readme.md

 ## Usage

 ```
-bsa-cli [OPTIONS] OPERATION BSA_FILE
+bsa-cli [OPTIONS] COMMAND BSA_FILE

 options:
   --help     - displays this help message and quits
   -?         - same as --help
   --version  - displays the version of the program and quits
   -v         - same as --version
-  OPERATION    - sets the operation that shall be performed on the BSA
+  COMMAND    - sets the command that shall be performed on the BSA
                file.
-Allowed operations are:
+Allowed commands are:
-                     commands     - lists available operations
+                   commands     - lists available commands
                    extract-file - extracts a single file from the archive
+                   help         - shows help for an operation
-                     info         - show header information
+                   info         - shows BSA header information
                    list         - lists all folders and files in the archive

-                 More operations may be added in the future.
+               More commands may be added in the future.
-                 The operation must be given in most cases.
+               The command must be given in most cases.
   BSA_FILE   - set path to the BSA file to operate on to BSA_FILE.
                The BSA_FILE must be given in most cases.

+Use `bsa-cli help <command>` for more information on a specific command.
 ```

 ## History of changes